-#2 Updated by Kill Bill over 2 years ago
+#2 Updated by Kill Bill almost 3 years ago

 Also, OpenVPN is completely no-op, producing just segfaults.

-#3 Updated by Jim Pingle over 2 years ago
+#3 Updated by Jim Pingle almost 3 years ago

 - Subject changed from 2.3.3 built on Fri Sep 23 11:34:50 CDT 2016 - totally broken networking to 2.3.3 built on Fri Sep 23 11:34:50 CDT 2016 - segfaulting processes result in non-functional system